Triple60/LeadsToWarFinal/README.txt

 LeadsToWarFinal
 ALWAYS USE BRANCHES, PEOPLE!
 We got this! :D -Ayush
 To do:

-    Add a movement function, like moving left and right
+	Add repositories JQuery and Easel to function inside of the code.

 Doing:

-    Making images local (Ayush)
+    Making images local (Schreibs)

 Done:
     Get functions done (Schreibs)